ppgeyser/bamazon/README.md

 Once you have gone through all the questions, you will get a confirmation stating that your item has been added successfully.
 When you run "View Products For Sale" again, you will now see the new item you have added to your inventory.

 <img width="1004" alt="Screen Shot 2019-09-13 at 10 00 38 PM" src="https://user-images.githubusercontent.com/50184318/64903875-016e4680-d676-11e9-9c06-a0cea0f7faa7.png">

-## Initializing the app

-To run this app, you will need to first initialize a SQL database.
-[Here is a guide on how to do that](https://dev.mysql.com/doc/workbench/en/).
-I have provided a schema as well as some seed data that you can use in order to populate the database.

-Assuming that you set up your SQL database so that the host=localhost, port=3306, and user=root, you will also need to create a .env file in the root of the bamazon directory after you have cloned the repository.
-Inside of the .env file, you will need to write `PASSWORD=example`, where "example" is the password you have set up for your SQL Database.

-From there, you can run `npm install` from your cli in the bamazon directory to grab the required dependancies, and the bamazon app should be good to go from there!